 Prerequisites: None

-In this course, students will learn the technical and conceptual aspects of working with clay on the potter’s wheel.
+Students will learn the technical and conceptual aspects of working with clay on the potter’s wheel.
 Fundamental shaping processes, ceramic tools and technologies, and a variety of surface decoration techniques are emphasized throughout the three weeks.
 Projects will focus specifically on functional objects: mugs/cups, bowls, plates and pouring vessels.
-If you are interested in a deep dive into the powerful realm of making and utility, this is the course for you.
-No prior experience on the wheel is necessary!
+No prior experience on the wheel is necessary.

 AI Scholars: A Project-Based Artificial Intelligence Program for High School Students